notnola/pinychat/README.md

 # Pinychat

-Pinychat is a Python module that allows you to easily interface with Tinychat.com.
+Pinychat is a Python module and client that allows you to easily interface with Tinychat.com.

-Some features: commandline arguments, logging, mod actions, public/private messages, user ignoring, dummy cams, and much more.
+Features: commandline arguments, room logging, mod actions, public/private messages, user ignoring, dummy cams, and much more.

 ### Requirements